PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability1.md

 ```R
 swirl::install_course("Statistical_Inference")
 ```
 Complete modules 1 to 4.
-Makes sure to open the PowerPoint presentations the course asks you to open; it's helpful to have different explanations of the same thing.
+Makes sure to open the Power Point presentations the course asks you to open; it's helpful to have different explanations of the same thing.
 In addition, it helps you learn: neurons that wire together, fire together.
 In essence, consuming multiple examples enables you to connect concepts in your brain, making it easier to recall.

 # 2) Daily Q&A
 At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.